e-ago/bitcracker/README.md

 For all the available options, type `./build/bitcracker_rpgen -h`.

+*NOTE:* Please note that the amount of possible Recovery Passwords is huge:
+`recovery password = 65536 x 65536 x 65536 x 65536 x 65536 x 65536 x 65536 x 65536`
+According to our research, the password distribution is uniform and there is no way to find "more probable" numbers.
+So far, there's no way to restrict the amount of possible candidates.
+This means that the Recovery Password attack could take forever (the User Passwod attack is always the preferred one).
+Soon we'll modify the `bitcracker_rpgen` tool to generate Recovery Password in a casual way rather than in ordered sequence.

 A command line example:

 ```./build/bitcracker_cuda -f hash_recv_pass.txt -d bitcracker_wlrp_0.txt -t 1 -b 1 -g 0 -r```